danpla/dpscreenocr/doc/manual.md

 ##### Batch files

-dpScreenOCR doesn't run batch files (".bat" or ".cmd") for security reasons.
+dpScreenOCR doesn't run batch files (".bat" or ".cmd") because there's no way to safely pass them arbitrary text.
 Please use Python or any other scripting language instead.

 ##### Creating file associations